AathifMahir/MauiBlazorBridge/src/MauiBlazorBridge/readme.md

 </BridgeFormFactor>
 ```

-**Recommended:** Approach to Get the Current FormFactor into to Code, is to Bind to `FormFactorChanged` EventCallBack in BridgeFormFactor Component
+**Recommended Approach:** To obtain the current Form Factor, bind to the `FormFactorChanged` EventCallBack in the BridgeFormFactor component as Shown in the below example

 ```html